seankemy/Elk-Stack/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the install-elk.yml file to the Ansible control node.
+- Copy the filebeat-playbook.yml file to the /etc/ansible/roles folder.
-- Update the hosts file to include the IP of the specific VM to run the playbook on.
+- Update the hosts file to include the IP addresses of webservers and elk.
-- Run the playbook, and navigate to http://10.1.0.4:5601 to check that the installation worked as expected.
+- Run the playbook, and navigate to http://10.1.0.4:5601/app/kibana to check that the installation worked as expected.